sedelmeyer/personal-website/docs/articles/dahon-classic.rst

     * - Wheel diameter
       - 16 x 1.75 (305 mm ISO)
       - The wheels are ISO 305 mm 16 inch wheels (i.e. decimal sized), not the slightly larger standard used on current Bromptons, which is ISO 349 mm (i.e. fractional sized).
 See `Sheldon Brown's article on tire sizing`_ for more details.
+    * - Rims
+      - 28-hole chromed-steel, XX mm external rim width
+      - These rims have :ref:`an unusually steep angle to their braking surfaces<braking-surface>`, making brakepad replacement tricky.
     * - Tire clearance
       - XX tire width
       - The original tires that came with this bike were labeled 16 x 1.75 (expected to be 45 mm), but their actual mounted width was closer to 16 x 1.50 (38 mm).
 Due to limited front fork clearance, I needed to use a modern 16 x 1.50 or 38 mm width tire.
     * - Front hub
-      - 64 mm O.L.D., XX mm axle width, XX spoke, cup and cone design
+      - 64 mm O.L.D., XX mm axle width, 28 spoke, cup and cone design
       - The front hub is made of steel.
 The fork spacing and hub over-lock-nut-distance (O.L.D.) is extremely narrow.
 The narrowest modern bike hubs I have seen are 74 mm (versus the standard 100 mm O.L.D), which is found on some ultra compact Bike Friday and Dahon models.
     * - Rear hub
-      - 100 mm O.L.D., `Sturmey-Archer AW 3-speed`_, XX mm axle width, XX spoke
+      - 100 mm O.L.D., `Sturmey-Archer AW 3-speed`_, XX mm axle width, 28 spoke
       - The Sturmey-Archer rear hub is the classic AW 3-speed design with an oiling port and steel exterior hub casing.
     * - Bottom bracket and spindle
       - English threaded cups with approx. 68 x 115 mm tapered spindle